(College of Letters & Science)

 Program Office.
-200 Social Sciences and Humanities Building (Undergraduate Education and Advising office); http://www.ls.ucdavis.edu/students
+200 Social Sciences & Humanities Building (Undergraduate Education and Advising office); http://www.ls.ucdavis.edu/students

 The Major Program